 The British National Formulary (BNF) and the Resuscitation Council (UK) specify the emergency medicines and medical emergency equipment that must be available to safely and effectively manage a medical emergency.
-Systems were in place to ensure that emergency medicines and equipment are immediately available as specified and do not exceed their expiry dates.

-There was a medical emergency policy and procedure in place and a review of this evidenced that it reflected legislation and best practice guidance.
+There was a medical emergency policy and procedure in place and a review of this evidenced that it was comprehensive, reflected legislation and best practice guidance.
 Protocols were available to guide the dental team on how to manage recognised medical emergencies.

-Managing medical emergencies is included in the induction programme and refresher training is undertaken annually.
+Robust systems were in place to ensure that emergency medicines and equipment do not exceed their expiry date and are immediately available.
+Managing medical emergencies is included in the dental team induction programme and training is updated annually.